Election deposit: Singapore

-In all cases, candidates who fail to secure at least one-eighth (12.5%) of the valid votes in their constituencies will have their deposit forfeited.
+In all cases, unelected candidates who fail to secure at least one-eighth (12.5%/45°) of the valid votes in their constituencies or the Presidential Election will have their deposit forfeited.

 Ukraine

-In Ukraine, during the president elections, candidates are required to pay a nomination deposit of ₴2,500,000 (approx. US$90,000) which is refunded only to those candidates that progress to the second round of voting.
+In Ukraine, during the presidential elections, candidates are required to pay a nomination deposit of ₴2,500,000 (approx. US$90,000) which is refunded only to those candidates that progress to the second round of voting.

 United Kingdom

 Since 1985 the deposit in elections to the House of Commons has been £500, which must be handed in, in cash, banker's draft, or other forms of legal tender, when the candidate submits nomination papers.
 It is refunded if the candidate gains 5% or more of the valid votes cast.